VeryGoodOpenSource/dart_frog/docs/docs/deploy/railway.md

 - Hundreds of templates for quickly deploying ready-to-use software
 - Health checks, instant rollbacks, environments, and more

 This guide will show you how to auto-build-and-deploy to Railway using it's integrated build system.
 However, Railway is also able to deploy pre-built Docker images.
-If you rather, you could build your application in an external system (like GitHub Actions) and [deploy to Railway with that image](https://docs.railway.app/overview/the-basics#services).
+You could also build your application in an external system (like GitHub Actions) and [deploy to Railway with that image](https://docs.railway.app/overview/the-basics#services).

 ## Prerequisites